Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #1:
 "They say love is the best investment; the more you give, the more you get in return." — Audrey Hepburn

+💬 Daily Quote #2:
+"In order to carry a positive action, we must develop here a positive vision." — Dalai Lama